pypa/pipx/docs/installation.md

 on Windows or `~/Library/Application Support/pipx` on MacOS exists, it will be used as the default location instead.
 This can be overridden with the `PIPX_HOME` environment variable.

+In case one of these fallback locations exist, we recommend either manually moving the pipx files to the new default location (see the `Troubleshooting` section of the docs), or setting the `PIPX_HOME` environment variable.

 As an example, you can install global apps accessible by all users on your system with the following command (on MacOS, Linux, and Windows WSL):